khalil5754/khalil5754.github.io/_posts/2024-02-13-your-new-blog-post.md

 ##### Data Accessible [here](https://www150.statcan.gc.ca/n1/daily-quotidien/230428/dq230428b-eng.htm)

 Limiting FDI inflow to stable economies and trade allies reduces the risk of sudden divestment.
 Divestment is when a foreign investor decides to pull their capital back to their home country.
 This is very dangerous for the Canadian economy because as we saw, there is a relatively heavy dependence on FDI (relative to the rest of the G7).
 If too many investors divest at the same time, capital investments will dry up simultaneously in Canada.
-To Canadian lawmakers’ credit, this is largely the case in Canada.
-The United Kingdom, Luxembourg, the Netherlands, and the United States together accounted for more than 70% of foreign investment into Canada in 2021, with the U.S. - Canada’s closest ally and trade partner - making up almost 50% of the total amount alone (see Figure 4).
+To Canadian lawmakers’ credit, most inward FDI comes from allied nations.
+The United Kingdom, Luxembourg, the Netherlands, and the United States together accounted for more than 70% of foreign investment into Canada in 2021, with the U.S. - Canada’s closest ally and trade partner - making up almost 50% of the total amount alone (see Figure 3).
 These are countries favoured by Canada for FDI due to sharing a rich history of bilateral relations.

 <img width="385" alt="image" src="https://github.com/khalil5754/khalil5754.github.io/assets/44441178/d6a98ab9-7b14-48e0-92f6-c4f1bf8758db">